MicrosoftDocs/OfficeDocs-SharePoint/migration/migration-assessment-scanpublishing-pages.md

 ## Preparing for Migration

 Catalog the pages that leverage page layouts.
 Perform test migrations and plan for post migration remediation.
-You may find it's easier to start a new portal on SharePoint and archiving your on premises portal once that site is up and running.
+You may find it's easier to start a new portal in SharePoint for Microsoft 365 and archive your on-premises portal once that site is up and running.

 ## Post Migration